ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 ## 15. POST /ndt/modify_device_name
 ### Description
-Updates the name of a switch or host in the NDT topology and StaticNetworkTopology.json.
+Updates the name of a switch or host in the NDTwin topology and StaticNetworkTopology.json.

 ### Request